mshockwave/gross/src/CodeGen/README.md

    3. **RPONodePlacement** _(TBD)_ solves the problems in previous phase.
 Since all the inputs of a given node have been scheduled.
 3. **PostMachineLowering** phase lowers rest of the control-flow-sensitive nodes.
 For example: jumps, function calls and function prologue/epilogues.
 Also, this phase removes all the PHIs that only have effect inputs/output(i.e. EffectPhi)
 4. **RegisterAllocator** phase assign physical registers to instructions.
 Currently we adopt linear scan register allocation.
+5. **PostRALowering** continue lowering some nodes that is previously required by RA.
+Also do some house cleaning.

 # ABI
 The origin DLX architecture doesn't give a concrete ABI definition.
 It only specified the following special registers: